 When she does speak, it’s to advise you for the best.
 Sometimes her words may sound harsh or evoke tension because the truth is not always easy to accept.
 That’s when the roles change, and you have to remain calm and learn to listen.

 Be that as it may, the reserved character of the High Priestess makes her a friend to admire.
-Her introvert side may be difficult to understand, but her advice is most valuable.
+Her introverted side may be difficult to understand, but her advice is most valuable.

-When reversed, this card is a sign that your relationships are not what you think they are.
-Secrets, gossip, jealousy, or undeserved cruelty may be going on behind your back.
+In reverse, the High Priestess is a sign that your relationships are not what you think they are.
+Secrets, gossip, jealousy, or undeserved cruelty may be going on behind your back and stopping you from feeling loved and accepted.

 The root of these behaviors could be jealousy or simply a lack of prudence and consideration on the other person’s behalf.
 It is a tricky situation that you may want to avoid.